 Trying to Implement Too Much SAP Complexity?

 It is a common thing for SAP implementations to be overrun with complexity.
 But there is such a thing as an appropriate level of complexity.
 That is a level of complexity that the overall implementing company and those at the implementing company can absorb.

 SAP ECC is well known to be one of the largest bundles of functionality that one can buy in an application.
 However, SAP usually stuffs all of its applications with large amounts of functionality.
 SAP APO has an enormous functionality footprint.
 However, one could argue that there is too much in SAP APO.

 Advanced functionality is a double-edged sword because if the advanced functionality is not correctly implemented, then the customer is worse off versus having used a simpler approach.

-There are options to use easier or more advanced functionality in all of the APO modules, and I routinely recommend to clients that they start with the less complicated functionality.
+There are options to use easier or more advanced functionality in all APO modules, and I routinely recommend that clients start with the less complicated functionality.
 However, everyone seems to like the new “new sexy” even if they lack the internal resources to pull the implementation off.

 SAP is different than other software vendors in that the functionality has higher variability in quality than in other vendors.
 Therefore testing and picking the functionality to be used is more critical than in any other software vendor I have analyzed.

 Yet, many factors work against taking this more scientific approach.